-- (b) Repealed by Session Laws 1989, c.
+29 (b) Repealed by Session Laws 1989, c.
 111, s.
+1.

-1. - (b1), (c) Repealed by Session Laws 1996, Second Extra Session, c.
+30 (b1), (c) Repealed by Session Laws 1996, Second Extra Session, c.
 13, s.
+3.3.

-3.3. - (d) Planned Expansion.
-A taxpayer that signs a letter of commitment with the Department of Commerce to create at least twenty new full-time jobs in a specific area within two years of the date the letter is signed qualifies for the credit in the amount allowed by this section based on the area's enterprise tier for that year even though the employees are not hired that year.
-The credit shall be available in the taxable year after at least twenty employees have been hired if the hirings are within the two-year commitment period.
-The conditions outlined in subsection (a) apply to a credit taken under this subsection except that if the area is redesignated to a higher-numbered enterprise tier after the year the letter of commitment was signed, the credit is allowed based on the area's enterprise tier for the year the letter was signed.
-If the taxpayer does not hire the employees within the two-year period, the taxpayer does not qualify for the credit.
-However, if the taxpayer qualifies for a credit under subsection (a) in the year any new employees are hired, the taxpayer may take the credit under that subsection. - (e), (f) Repealed by Session Laws 1996, Second Extra Session, c.
+Planned Expansion. - A taxpayer that signs a letter of commitment with the 31 (d)Department of Commerce to create at least twenty new full-time jobs in a specific area 32 33 within two years of the date the letter is signed qualifies for the credit in the amount allowed by this section based on the area's enterprise tier for that year even though the 34 35 employees are not hired that year.
+The credit shall be available in the taxable year after at least twenty employees have been hired if the hirings are within the two-year 36 37 commitment period.
+The conditions outlined in subsection (a) apply to a credit taken 38 under this subsection except that if the area is redesignated to a higher-numbered 39 enterprise tier after the year the letter of commitment was signed, the credit is allowed based on the area's enterprise tier for the year the letter was signed.
+If the taxpayer does 40 not hire the employees within the two-year period, the taxpayer does not qualify for the 41 42 credit.
+However, if the taxpayer qualifies for a credit under subsection (a) in the year any new employees are hired, the taxpayer may take the credit under that subsection.
+43

+1 (e), (f) Repealed by Session Laws 1996, Second Extra Session, c.
 13, s.
-3.3 for taxable years beginning on or after January 1, 1996. - "§ 105-129.9.
+3.3 for 2 taxable years beginning on or after January 1, 1996.

+"§ 105-129.9.
 (Repealed effective January 1, 2002) Credit for investing in machinery and equipment.

-- of t was the made following and approximately and approximately and approximately appr - (a) Credit. -A If a taxpayer that has purchased or leased machinery and equipment and places it in service in this State during the taxable year year, the taxpayer is allowed a credit equal to seven percent (7%) of the excess of the eligible investment amount over the applicable threshold.
-The credit may not be taken for the taxable year in which the equipment is placed in service but shall be taken in equal installments over the seven years following the taxable year in which the equipment is placed in service. - (i) the cost of the machinery and equipment and (ii) the amount by which the cost of all of the taxpayer's machinery and equipment that is in service in this State on the last day of the taxable year exceeds the cost of all of the taxpayer's machinery and equipment that was in service in this State on the last day of the base year.
-The base year is that year, of the three immediately preceding taxable years, in which the taxpayer had the most machinery and equipment in service in this State. - (c) Threshold.
-The applicable threshold is the appropriate amount set out in the following table based on the enterprise tier of the area where the machinery and equipment are placed in service during the taxable year.
-If the taxpayer places machinery and equipment in service in more than one area during the taxable year, the threshold applies separately to the machinery and equipment placed in service in each area.
+5 (a) Credit. -A-If a taxpayer that has purchased or leased machinery and equipment 6 and-places it in service in this State during the taxable year-year, the taxpayer is allowed a 7 credit equal to seven percent (7%) of the excess of the eligible investment amount over 8 the applicable threshold.
+The credit may not be taken for the taxable year in which the 9 equipment is placed in service but shall be taken in equal installments over the seven 10 years following the taxable year in which the equipment is placed.

+(b) Eligible Investment Amount. - The eligible investment amount is the lesser of (i) the cost of the machinery and equipment and (ii) the amount by which the cost of all of the taxpayer's machinery and equipment that is in service in this State on the last day of the taxable year exceeds the cost of all of the taxpayer's machinery and equipment that was in service in this State on the last day of the base year.
+The base year is that year, of the three immediately preceding taxable years, in which the taxpayer had the most machinery and equipment in service in this State.

+18 (c) Threshold. - The applicable threshold is the appropriate amount set out in the 19 following table based on the enterprise tier of the area where the machinery and 20 equipment are placed in service during the taxable year.
+If the taxpayer places machinery 21 and equipment in service in more than one area during the taxable year, the threshold 22 applies separately to the machinery and equipment placed in service in each area.